greggman/HappyFunTimes/docs/unity/basics.md

     commonUI.setupStandardControllerUI(client, globals);

-Lets the sample-ui look for disconnect and messages related to the player's name
+Lets the sample-ui look for disconnect and messages related to the player's name.
+If possible it will try to take the display fullscreen (Android).

+The `globals` parameter is a set of options.
+For example

+    var globals = {
+      debug: false,
+      // orientation: "landscape-primary",
+    };

+If `orientation` is set and it's an Android phone it will try to set the display orientation.
+On iOS it will tell the player to rotate their phone.

+Setting `debug` to true will display some extra html to allow you to show messages using `commonUI.log(msg)` and `commonUI.error(msg)`.

 The second line

     commonUI.askForNameOnce();

 says "if the player hasn't set their name ask them to enter one".
-If you're game doesn't need a player name delete that line.
+If your game doesn't need a player name delete that line.

 The last line